ROCm/HIP/INSTALL.md

 HIP can be easily installed using pre-built binary packages using the package manager for your platform.

 ## Prerequisites
-HIP code can be developed either on AMD ROCm platform using hcc compiler, or a CUDA platform with nvcc installed:
+HIP code can be developed either on AMD ROCm platform using hcc or clang compiler, or a CUDA platform with nvcc installed:

 ## AMD-hcc